 Man’s corrupt disposition hides within their every thought and idea, within the motives behind their every action; it hides in every viewpoint man has about anything and within every opinion, understanding, viewpoint and desire they have in their approach to all God does.
 It is concealed within these things.
 And what does God do?
 How does God approach these things of man?
 He arranges environments to expose you.
 He will not only expose you, but He will also judge you.
 When you reveal your corrupt disposition, when you have thoughts and ideas that defy God, when you have states and viewpoints that contend with God, when you have states whereby you misunderstand God, or resist and oppose Him, God will rebuke you, judge you and chastise you, and He will sometimes even punish you and discipline you.
 What is the aim of disciplining and rebuking you?
 It is to make you understand that what you think are the notions of man, and that they are wrong; your motivations are born of Satan, they originate from human will, they do not represent God, they are incompatible with God, they cannot fulfill God’s intentions, they are disgusting and hateful to God, they incite His wrath, and even arouse His cursing.
 After realizing this, you are able to change your motivations.
 And how are they changed?
 First of all, you must submit to the way God treats you, and submit to the environments and people, matters, and things that He sets out for you; do not pick holes, do not make objective excuses, and do not shirk your responsibilities.
 Secondly, seek the truth that people should practice and enter when God does what He does.
 God asks that you understand these things.
 He wants you to recognize your corrupt dispositions and satanic essence, for you to be able to submit to the environments He arranges for you and, ultimately, for you to be able to practice what He requires of you in accordance with His will, and to be able to meet His will.
 Then you will have passed the test.

-Excerpted from “Only Being Truly Obedient Is a Real Belief” in Records of Talks of Christ of the Last Days
+—“Only If One Is Truly Obedient Can They Have True Faith” in Records of Talks of Christ of the Last Days

 While undergoing trials, it is normal for people to be weak, or to have negativity within them, or to lack clarity on God’s will or their path for practice.
 But in any case, you must have faith in God’s work, and not deny God, just like Job.
 Although Job was weak and cursed the day of his own birth, he did not deny that all things in human life were bestowed by Jehovah, and that Jehovah is also the One to take them all away.
 No matter how he was tested, he maintained this belief.
 In your experience, no matter what refinement you undergo through God’s words, what God requires of mankind, in brief, is their faith and their love for Him.
 What He perfects by working in this way is people’s faith, love, and aspirations.
 God does the work of perfection on people, and they cannot see it, cannot feel it; under such circumstances, your faith is required.
 People’s faith is required when something cannot be seen by the naked eye, and your faith is required when you cannot let go of your own notions.
 When you do not have clarity about God’s work, what is required of you is to have faith and to take a firm stance and stand witness.
 When Job reached this point, God appeared to him and spoke to him.
 That is, it is only from within your faith that you will be able to see God, and when you have faith God will perfect you.
 Without faith, He cannot do this.
 God will bestow upon you whatever you hope to gain.
 If you do not have faith, then you cannot be perfected and you will be unable to see God’s actions, much less His omnipotence.
 When you have faith that you will see His actions in your practical experience, then God will appear to you, and He will enlighten and guide you from within.
 Without that faith, God will be unable to do that.
 If you have lost hope in God, how will you be able to experience His work?
 Therefore, only when you have faith and you do not harbor doubts toward God, only when you have true faith in Him no matter what He does, will He enlighten and illuminate you through your experiences, and only then will you be able to see His actions.
 These things are all achieved through faith.
 Faith comes only through refinement, and in the absence of refinement, faith cannot develop.
 What does this word, “faith,” refer to?
 Faith is the genuine belief and the sincere heart that humans should possess when they cannot see or touch something, when God’s work does not align with human notions, when it is beyond human reach.
 This is the faith that I speak of.
 People are in need of faith during times of hardship and refinement, and faith is something that is followed by refinement; refinement and faith cannot be separated.
 No matter how God works, and no matter your environment, you are able to pursue life and seek the truth, and seek knowledge of God’s work, and have an understanding of His actions, and you are able to act according to the truth.
 Doing so is what it is to have true faith, and doing so shows that you have not lost faith in God.
 You can only have true faith in God if you are able to persist in pursuing the truth through refinement, if you are able to truly love God and do not develop doubts about Him, if no matter what He does you still practice the truth to satisfy Him, and if you are able to seek in the depths for His will and be considerate of His will.
 In the past, when God said that you would reign as a king, you loved Him, and when He openly showed Himself to you, you pursued Him.
 But now God is hidden, you cannot see Him, and troubles have come upon you—do you then now lose hope in God?
 So, you must at all times pursue life and seek to satisfy God’s will.
 This is called genuine faith, and this is the truest and most beautiful kind of love.